thegrumpys/odop/docs/Help/htt.md

 This is a technical issue related to web hosting during program development.
 A production web hosting arrangement will not have this delay.

+**Closing or exiting the software**
+If information that you wish to keep has already been saved, simply close the browser tab or browser window containing the ODOP app.

 **Responsive software design**
 Developed as a "responsive" web app, the ODOP software will change its screen layout and input behavior in response to the capabilities of the user's device.